|What is the Emergency Medical Technician program?

 |What's special about program?

-The Emergency Medical Services degree program offers an AAS Paramedic Degree in the San Antonio metropolitan area.
-It also offers a college Certificate Level II in Paramedic, a Marketable Skills certificate in EMT-Basic, and a college Certificate Level II in EMT-Basic, all at competitive prices.
+The Emergency Medical Services degree program offers the only AAS Paramedic Degree in the San Antonio metropolitan area.
+It also offers a college Certificate Level II in Paramedic and a Marketable Skills certificate in EMT-Basic, all at competitive prices.

 The Certificate Level II program is accredited by Commission on Accreditation of Allied Health Education Programs (CAAHEP)